BBRT Day 2: Onward to Balmorhea! …but first Breakfast!

-We checked out of the Omni and headed out for breakfast.
-If you are already downtown you are very near Lulu’s.
+We checked out of the Omni and (though the kids were ready for Balmorhea) headed out for breakfast.
+If you are already in downtown San Antonio you are very near Lulu’s.
 And, if you are very near Lulu’s you should probably go.
 It is a bit of a hole in the wall diner with a big-busted photo stand-up out front that I could not get my kids to take a picture with.
 But, there is a three-pound cinnamon roll.
 And, it is glorious!

 From Lulu’s, we made a grocery run at HEB, then hit the road.

 Balmorhea State Park

 This day had a large chunk of driving involved but we decided to let the kids eat snacks in the car and try to hold lunch off until we got to Balmorhea SP.
 With one pit stop and one gas stop we left HEB around 9:45 a.m. and pulled into Balmorhea around 3:00 p.m.

 In all fairness, this may be hard to pull off with younger kids, as mine were starving when we got there…until they saw the Balmorhea pool!
 Then we had to drag them out to eat food after an hour of swimming.

 Depending on the time of year access may be hard anyway as they limit day use visitors to 1,300.
 They open at 8 a.m. and sell 1,000 passes then issue 300 passes for those who wish to return after 3 p.m.
 During summer Balmorhea SP is pretty active on their Twitter feed updating the ticket status.

 In fact, if you have any questions I would call first to verify because what you think should be open or happening may not be.
 For instance, thankfully, we did not plan on eating in the park but the cafe said it would be open and was not.
 This is something you should get used to doing in this part of Texas because the Internet information may not be current.